pudly/schmopera-hugo/content/articles/bluebeard-s-castle.md

 <figcaption> in Bluebeard's Castle, Against the Grain Theatre / Theatre of Sound / Opera Ventures, 2023.
 Photo: Dahlia Katz.</figcaption>
 </figure>

-Artistic Director Joel Ivany in his opening remarks gave a quick roll-call of their work during the dark (er?) times.
+In his opening remarks, Artistic Director Joel Ivany gave a quick roll-call of their work during the dark (er?) times.
 They very successfully pivoted to online, video, and audio recording.
-They parlayed that into great successes (Junis, hello?).
+They parlayed that into great successes (Junos, hello?).
 Extolling the virtues of collaboration as the main ingredient for their continued success, Ivany stated that this is the next step in a long line of partnerships that have produced some of the most scintillating new opera productions out there.

-Bluebeard's Castle is no exception.
-The original tells the story of Bluebeard and Judith.
-Judith has abandoned her family to marry the extremely wealthy Bluebeard.
-Upon arrival at his castle things take a dark turn.
+[_Bluebeard's Castle_](https://atgtheatre.com/upcoming/bluebeards-castle/) is no exception.
+The original tells the story of Bluebeard and Judith -- Judith has abandoned her family to marry the extremely wealthy Duke.
+Upon arrival at his castle, things take a dark turn.
 All the doors are locked and the place is very dimly lit.
-She's told not to open any doors - obviously she does (I would too).
-Behind each door we see why Bluebeard wanted them kept hidden culminating with Judith discovering the dead wives past who also needed to look behind said doors.
+She's told not to open any doors -- obviously she does (I would too).
+Behind each door we see why Bluebeard wanted them kept hidden, culminating in Judith's discovering the dead wives past (who had also looked behind the doors).

 <figure data-type="image">{{% md %}}{{% /md %}}